 Depending on network conditions, call speeds are in the milliseconds.
 The upper limit on this API call is 100 file hashes at a time.

 The Mobile Security SDK is a pre-compiled SDK compatible with Android™ 4.0 (API level 14) and above.
 It allows a host application to assess and enhance the security of the mobile device, e.g. by detecting and removing known bad files.

-Webroot provides the SDK as a JAR file that can be embedded in a host application.
+The SDK is provided as a JAR file that can be embedded in a host application.
 The JAR file can also be embedded into another Android SDK to give that SDK additional functionality.